-This No-Knead Cinnamon Raisin Bread is delicous!
+This No-Knead Cinnamon Raisin Bread is delicious!
 Baked in a dutch oven, this rustically simple loaf of bread has swirls of cinnamon and studded with raisins.

 Favorite.
 Bread.
 Ever.